wp-plugins/somatic-framework/readme.txt

 * FIX: major bug with hiearchical post types not supporting anything
 * NEW functions fetch_sub_pages() and fetch_root_pages() for dealing with hierarchical post types
 * fixed stray undefined indexes...
+* FIX: deep bug that caused hierarchical CPTs to return 404 on child pages

 = 1.7.6 =
 * NEW: option to enable custom link redirects via /go/[slug].
 Use the filter 'soma_go_redirect_codes' to add a new slug/url pair. remember to flush rewrite rules